 Mawin Stadium (Bangkok)

-The two pitches are divided by a long covered raised grandstand with several steps looking down onto the pitches.
+The facility has back-to-back training ground pitches divided by a long covered raised grandstand with several steps looking down onto the pitches.
 Changing rooms stand behind the far goal on the pitch farthest away from Watthana-Pakkret 39 Road.

 Both pitches are equipped with modern drainage and modern floodlights, with the wide expanses of Mali Market offering ample car parking.